-Cure Medical proudly upholds the unsurpassed Cure Commitment to donate 10% of our net income to research.
+Cure Medical proudly upholds the unsurpassed Cure Commitment to support medical research.
 That means, when you choose to use or recommend a Cure Medical product, you participate in advancing efforts toward a cure for SCI and CNS/D.

 In addition to spinal cord injury, there are many different disorders of the Central Nervous System (CNS).
 Common ones include: